Indian students, families caught up in UK flight suspension | Business

 Diaspora groups in the UK urged for calm and advised non-resident Indians (NRIs) and people of Indian origin (PIOs) to follow the new lockdown rules, which mean a majority of the UK is under the strictest lockdown with all non-essential businesses now closed.
 “Due to a new mutant, coronavirus is moving fast and wide in the UK.
 I would like to request the Indian community not to take it lightly,” said Kuldeep Shekhawat, President of the Overseas Friends of BJP (OFBJP) diaspora group.

-"Please don't panic.
+“Please don’t panic.
 These are very difficult times and all possible precautions should be taken and all British government guidelines should be adhered to.
 The flight ban is in place just for your safety.
-Both the government are monitoring the situation very closely and fresh guidelines will be issued as the situation moves on," he said.
+Both the government are monitoring the situation very closely and fresh guidelines will be issued as the situation moves on,” he said.
 The UK Home Office has previously offered coronavirus-related grace periods for any visa expirations caught up as a result of the lockdown travel disruption.
-A statement on the latest development is also expected to ease the worries of some who may be stuck with an expiring visa in the UK for the current 10-day flight suspension until New Year's eve.
+“Throughout pandemic, we have introduced measures to help those who have been impacted by global travel and health restrictions, such as the relaxation of the rules on switching visas in country, enabling those who wish to stay in the UK to submit an application from within the UK,” a Home Office spokesperson said.

+“In August, we put an exceptional assurance process in place to protect the status of those who have leave expiring before January 31 and are unable to leave the UK,” the spokesperson said..